Error-331/code_tests/docs/bible/links.md

 True Thanksgiving - September 9 (Fast a couple of meals each week, and when you sit down to eat, the familiarity that breeds contempt won't be there);

 The Irrelevant Cross - September 10 (The value of the cross only becomes relevant to sinners on the day of wrath, when only Jesus can save them);

+The Unclean - September 11 (We must have compassion on sinners and speak to them of the cleansing of the gospel; We must keep our own heart free from sin);